-Two passages in the target language are set which deal with related themes.
+Two passages in French are set which deal with related themes.

 Candidates answer specific and general comprehension questions on the two passages, and respond to a task requiring a summary or comparison of issues raised.
-The target language will be used for all questions and answers.
+French will be used for all questions and answers.